Symptoms of a Head or Neck Injury

 Anyone of these injuries can be very serious by itself.
 Together, they can have serious long-term consequences for your health.

-Whiplash Head and Neck Injuries After an Atlanta Car Accident
+Whiplash Head and Neck Injuries After a Car Accident

 Whiplash is one of the most common neck injuries, often seen as the result of rear-end car accidents.
 It is caused by sudden, forceful back-and-forth movement of the head, resulting in a whip-like motion in the neck.
 Whiplash results in a strain of the muscles and ligaments in the neck and causes damage to the spinal discs and other parts of the neck.
 After an accident you may experience the following whiplash symptoms: